Gabegi/.NET_MiminalAPI/README.md

 # .NET_MiminalAPI
-My playground to work with Minimal APIs
+A project to play with Minimal APIs

 # Create projects